f-utils/f/doc/user.md

     memoryview:   "memory access"
 }
 ```
-- `FUNCS`: the empty dictionary, meaning that there is no `bare accessible spectra` in a `f-system`.
+- `FUNCS`: comes empty, meaning that there is no "bare accessible spectra" in a `f-system`.

-After importing the class `f`, one can modify the `global state` of the `f-system` by initializing a function spectrum in it:
+One time defined, one can modify the `global state` of a `f-system` by initializing a function spectrum in it:

 ```python
 f.func(